NiclasDev63/SpookyChat/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## TODO
+- [] Change chat by clicking user in sidebar

+- [] Add Hash for authentification

+- [] Add unique ID to chat

+- [] Add Sections with warn sign (for example: "Logout to delete your user and messages")

+- [] Create Component for Messages

+- [] Create Component for Contact on Sidebar

+- [] Change Design of Chat

+- [] uncommend the code in line 33-35 in pages/index.tsx